itow0001/mksearch/README.md

     - Comments
     The goal is to fully support GNU make standards: https://www.gnu.org/software/make/manual/html_node/Quick-Reference.html

-    This tools was designed to support Freebsd but should work for all systems using GNU make
+    This tool was designed to support Freebsd but should work for all systems using GNU make
 ```
 ###Package Create/Install###